Grassfarming

 (JAOCS 75, 343352 (1998))

-TVA — yet another good fat
+TVA — yet another good fat in

-in grassfed products?
+grassfed products?

 Evidence is mounting that dairy products from grassfed

-cows supply yet another "good" fat to our diet---trans-vaccenic
+cows supply yet another "good" fat to our diet---trans-vaccenic acid

-acid or TVA.
+or TVA.
 Technically, TVA is classified as a "trans-fatty acid,"

 a type of fat nutritionists tell us to avoid.
-But TVA appears to behave
+But TVA appears to behave differently

-of vegetable oil.
-Unlike the trans-fatty acids found in fast foods and
+Unlike the trans-fatty acids found in fast foods and margarine, TVA is not

-margarine, TVA is not linked with an increased risk of cardiovascular
+linked with an increased risk of cardiovascular disease and may help inhibit

-disease and may help inhibit tumor growth and obesity.
+tumor growth and obesity.

-Interestingly, TVA may perform these feats by being
+Interestingly, TVA may perform these feats by being converted

-Schingoethe and colleagues are experimenting with
+Schingoethe and colleagues are experimenting with increasing

-as effective.
-In fact, grassfed cows produce milk that is naturally high
+fact, grassfed cows produce milk that is naturally high in both CLA and TVA,

-in both CLA and TVA, a potentially lifesaving combination.
+a potentially lifesaving combination.
 Stay tuned!

 (To learn more, read "Making